 The three types of soil tests are Atterberg Limits Tests (measuring soil consistency), Compaction Tests (evaluating soil strength for construction), and a Moisture Content Test (determining the water content ratio).

-The best time to test soil is after harvesting.
+The best time to test the soil is after harvesting.

 A soil test can take anywhere from a few business days to several weeks.